amwilkins/ArkansasCovid/README.md

 Pulls api data and uploads to google sheets.

-arc_api.py pulls data from the Arkansas ArcGis REST API/
+arc_api.py pulls data from the Arkansas ArcGis REST API.